 DOJ seeks to compel Facebook docs in case involving alleged tax dodge worth “billions”

-The government claims that the social site "significantly understated" the value of property transferred to its Irish subsidiary.
+The government claims that the social site "significantly understated" the value of property transferred to its Irish subsidiary to avoid taxes.

 Earlier this week the US Justice Department asked a judge in San Francisco to compel Facebook to produce internal documents tied to a 2010 asset transfer to the company’s Irish subsidiary.
 For several years the IRS has been investing whether the social site understated the value of those assets by billions of dollars.